pythonhealthdatascience/rdesrap_mms/rmarkdown/analysis.md

 ## Set up

 Install the latest version of the local simulation package.
+If running sequentially, `devtools::load_all()` is sufficient.
+If running in parallel, you must use `devtools::install()`.

 ``` r
 devtools::load_all()